Most people who have mitral valve prolapse (MVP) don’t need treatment because they don’t have symptoms and complications.

 Even people who do have symptoms may not need treatment.
 The presence of symptoms doesn’t always mean that the backflow of blood through the valve is significant.

-People who have MVP and troublesome mitral valve backflow usually need treatment.
-MVP is treated with medicines, surgery, or both.
+People who have MVP and troublesome mitral valve backflow may be treated with medicines, surgery, or both.

 The goals of treating MVP include:

-- Preventing infective endocarditis (IE), arrhythmias, and other complications
+- Preventing infective endocarditis, arrhythmias, and other complications

 - Relieving symptoms